MrReddington-216/adrenaljunkie29/README.md

 #I just rencently attached my OOP file made in python adding a flowerand excecisiing using comments
 ## My diagram file was created to show the class named flower with all its attributes listed under
 ##Today I uploaded a python code with an output of if my integer is greater or less than my assigned value
+#I posted an upload called network that simiilarity resembles the layout of my household.
+I have computer devices wired to my router.
+Then i have a host of wireless connections going around in my household such as tvs, cell phones, printers, etc.